 Overview

-The significant rise in information technology, along with increasing threats to data and information security, has raised critical awareness about the dangers posed by hackers.
+The significant rise in information technology, along with growing threats to data and information security, has heightened awareness of the dangers posed by hackers.
 These threats affect not only individuals but also businesses, governments, and various organizations that share information over public networks, such as the internet.
 This situation highlights the importance of vigilance and proactive measures in our increasingly interconnected world.
 Consequently, cybersecurity has become a fundamental aspect of organizational strategy and risk management in today’s digital environment.

 Besides, in the algorithm-driven world we live in, managing privacy concerns has become a vital function for organizations seeking to safeguard their operations and maintain business continuity, as a significant percentage of people are concerned about the data collected about them.
 Scholars have argued that perceptions of privacy risk and control are intricately related to distrust in organizations.
 Companies should take appropriate actions to address these issues.